LogtalkDotOrg/logtalk3/INSTALL.md

 on the `scripts/windows/NOTES.md` file.
-If the installer fails to detect the installation of the backend Prolog compiler you want to use, you can manually create a Windows integration shortcut by finding the full path to the Prolog executable and using the Prolog specific command-line options to load the integration file (see the Bash integration scripts in the `integration` directory for the options and file to be loaded).
-For example assume that you're using a non-standard and non-default installation of SWI-Prolog in a removable disk mounted as `G:\`.
+If the installer fails to detect the installation of the backend Prolog compiler you want to use, you can manually create a Windows integration shortcut by finding the full path to the Prolog executable and using the Prolog-specific command-line options to load the integration file (see the Bash integration scripts in the `integration` directory for the options and file to be loaded).
+For example, assume that you're using a non-standard and non-default installation of SWI-Prolog in a removable disk mounted as `G:\`.
 The shortcut would use a path such as: